Herbies editorial team Herbies

 Tips for Flushing Marijuana Plants Before Harvest

-• Soil: When growing in soil, flushing should occur about two weeks before harvest.
-Check your trichomes.
-When they start to turn from clear to cloudy or milky is a good indication of when to start flushing your plants.
-These cloudy, milky trichomes are the ones that contain the most THC, and when approximately half of the trichomes on your buds begin to turn milky, this is a good indication that harvest time is close.
-Flushing plants too early or too late can seriously impact the quality of your smoke, so paying attention to trichomes can indicate when they’re ready to flush.
+Flushing, if it has to be done, should be performed approximately two weeks before harvest.
+Look at your trichomes.
+When they begin to change from clear to cloudy or milky, it’s a reliable sign to begin flushing your plants.
+These milky-white trichomes are the ones that have the most THC content, and when about half of the trichomes on your buds start to turn milky, this is a good sign that harvest time is near.
+Flushing plants too early or too late will have some serious effects on the quality of your smoke, so observing trichomes can reveal when they're ready to flush.

 When you start the flushing process, this water will be dark and look dirty.
-You’ll want to continue to flush your plants until the water that drains out of your pots is as close to the same pure, clear water with which you’re flushing them.
+You’ll want to continue to flush your plants until the water that drains out of your pots is as close to the same pure, clear water you’re using to flush them.

 trichomes ready to flush